aregtech/areg-sdk/docs/DEVELOP.md

 };
 ```

-The implementation of the service client component `ClientComponent` is in the file  [common/src/ClientComponent.cpp](../examples/00_helloservice/common/src/ClientComponent.cpp):
+> 💡 The implementation of the service client component `ClientComponent` is in the file  [common/src/ClientComponent.cpp](../examples/00_helloservice/common/src/ClientComponent.cpp).

+_Implementation of ClientComponent class:_

 ```cpp
 /**